hashicorp/consul/website/source/docs/agent/options.html.markdown

   is maintained on all server nodes to ensure availability in the case of node failure.
 Server nodes also participate in a WAN gossip pool with server nodes in other datacenters.
 Servers act as gateways to other datacenters and forward traffic as appropriate.

-* `-bootstrap` - This flag is used to control if a server is in "bootstrap" mode.
-It is important that no more than one server *per* datacenter be running in this mode.
-The initial server **must** be in bootstrap mode.
-Technically, a server in boostrap mode is allowed to self-elect as the Raft leader.
-It is important that only a single node is in this mode, because otherwise consistency cannot be guarenteed if multiple nodes are able to self-elect.
-Once there are multiple servers in a datacenter, it is generally a good idea to disable bootstrap mode on all of them.

-* `-statsite` - This flag provides the address of a statsite instance.
-If provided Consul will stream various telemetry information to that instance for aggregation.
-This can be used to capture various runtime information.

-* `-protocol` - The Consul protocol version to use.
-This defaults to the latest version.
-This should be set only when [upgrading](/docs/upgrading.html).
-  You can view the protocol versions supported by Consul by running `serf -v`.

 ## Configuration Files